omckenn37/Engineering_4_Notebook/README.md

 draw.text((x, top + 20), "Accel y ={0}".format(round(accel_y / 100, 3)), font=font, fill=255) # draws y
 draw.text((x, top + 30), "Accel z ={0}".format(round(accel_z / 100, 3)), font=font, fill=255) # draws z
 ```
+My main takeaway from this assignment was how to use the oled screen and how to set it up.
+I learned that in order to use the display, commands like `image = Image.new('1', (width, height))` and `draw = ImageDraw.Draw(image)` are necessary.
+In terms of the acceleromter, the only real command that is necessary is the `accelerometer.read()` command which gets the acceleration values for x, y and z.